 Supplemental Executive Retirement Plan.
 The Company maintains a defined benefit supplemental retirement plan for its executive officers.
-The benefit for an executive under this plan is fixed when the executive enters the plan at an amount then estimated to be 60% (70% for the CEO) of projected salary at the earlier of ten years of participation in the plan or age 62, based on the executive s base salary when he or she enters the plan with assumed annual salary increases of 4% thereafter.
+The benefit for an executive under this plan is fixed when the executive enters the plan at an amount then estimated to be 60% (70% for the CEO) of projected salary at the earlier of ten years of participation in the plan or age 62, based on the executive s base salary when he or she enters the plan with assumed annual salary increases of 4% thereafter (no assumed salary increases for Mr. Scordelis).
 This amount is periodically reviewed by the Company and may be adjusted from time to time, but the Company has no obligation to make any adjustments.